biomiller/LAFB/README.md

 This will point to the [Jenkinsfile](https://github.com/biomiller/LAFB/blob/master/Jenkinsfile) in this repository to trigger the build.
 With this, the pipeline job is fully setup and the **application is fully ready to be deployed**.

+## Version switching

+It is possible to switch between different implementations of the text generator, number generator and prize generator services by changing certain lines in the [Jenkinsfile](https://github.com/biomiller/LAFB/blob/master/Jenkinsfile).
+For example, by commenting out (by adding `//` to the start of the line) line 126 and uncommenting (deleting the `//` at the start of the line) line 127 the prize generator app will switch from issuing a small reward to issuing a big reward.